 Contrast Materials, Contrast Agents, and Contrast Media

-Alabama Coastal Radiology Answers Your Questions about Contrast
+Alabama Coastal Radiology, P.C.
+Answers Your Questions about Contrast

 No matter what you call it, contrast is used by radiologists to help them better identify and understand internal structures.
 Different substances may be used to create a contrast dye, which shows up clearly on diagnostic imaging tests such as an MRI or CT scan.